Relintai/pandemonium_engine/README.md

 ## Documentation and demos

+The documantation is available in this repo under the doc/engine folder. [[Here]](https://github.com/Relintai/pandemonium_engine/tree/master/doc/engine).

-For basic usage see the official Godot documentation.
+You can also look at the official Godot documentation.
 It is hosted on [ReadTheDocs](https://docs.godotengine.org), and is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The class docs are accessible from the editor.